-Riding the spiderweb of unmarked trails could be confusing; thankfully I had a local to show me the best sections of the park.
+Riding the spiderweb of unmarked trails can be confusing; thankfully I had a local to show me the best sections of the park.
 Thanks to Chris Daniels (@chrizdan) for the tour, as well as being the trail model.

 Searching for details of the park online is a bit misleading, as the best single track mountain biking is actually found in the Round Lake area, adjacent to Lacamus Lake.

-- Six miles networks of hiking and biking trails
+- 9.5 miles of gravel trail/dirt trails

 - Majority of single track trails are multi-use